Rhoxio/adjective-backend/README.md

 It is written in mostly Javascript and Ruby.
 I am currently using Sinatra as opposed to Rails, since I don't think making an API requires all of the utility that Rails provides for creating apps.

 I use ActiveRecord with Postgresql.
 It keeps things simple, yet I have the power to create relationships on a whim.
 The main merit of this API is the simple fact that I have provided a ton of templated and readily-generatable databse content.
 You just have to run a few commands and you have API to serve games with up and running.

+### User Stories/Goals
+As a user, I want to be able to...
+[X] 1.
+Create characters, enemies, locations, events, and bosses. [] 2.
+Set up parties [] 3.
+Conveniently write dialogue. [] 4.
+Use a UI that is clean and concise.
+[X] 5.
+Be able to set up a server easily.

 ### Quickstart